St. Stephen's School Rome: Student body

-Aventine Hill, hill upon which the school is perched.
+Aventine Hill, upon which the school is perched.

 There are about 250 international day students who live with their families in Rome.
-Many of them have parents who work for the United Nations and other international organizations.
+Many of them have parents who work for the FAO and IFAD and other international organizations.
 The school is home to about 50 students, who board on campus for 8 months of the year.
 The boarding students come from around the world, and spend holidays and summers away from the school.
 A small number of boarders come from the United States to complete either a semester or year abroad.

-Academics

-In addition to the mandatory liberal arts curricula, the school offers additional courses in Italian, French, Spanish, Greek, German, Japanese, Portuguese, Chinese, Arabic and Latin.

 University matriculation

-Among the most popular choices of St. Stephen's alumni are Columbia University, the University of Edinburgh, École Polytechnique, and the University of Cambridge.
+Among the most popular choices of St. Stephen's alumni are Columbia University, the University of Edinburgh, École polytechnique, and the University of Cambridge.